David Clark (Georgia politician)

 David Timothy Clark (born July 15, 1986) is an American politician.
 He is a member of the Georgia House of Representatives from the 100th District, serving since 2015.
 Clark has sponsored 159 bills.
 He is a member of the Republican Party.
 In June 2022, Clark gained attention after beating the Majority Caucus Chairwoman, Bonnie Rich, with 59.25% of the vote.

 Representative Clark is a graduate of the Gwinnett Leadership Institute.
-He and his wife, Courtney, have a daughter, Madison, and a son, Miles.
+He and his wife, Courtney, have a daughter and two sons.
 They are involved in their church and live in Sugar Hill.